JZJisawesome/anslatortray-rs/README.md

 The Anslatortray library can help out by converting any English text into Pig Latin quickly and easily.
 It is **incredibly fast** (see the Performance section below) and **requires no dependencies**!

 You can translate multiple sentences, including numbers, punctuation, and spacing, with a single call to `anslatortray::translate()`.
-The function handles edge cases quite well (words without vowels, one-letter words, contractions, etc.), though there is always room for improvement.
+The function handles edge cases quite well (words without vowels, one-letter words, contractions, ALL CAPS, etc.), though there is always room for improvement.

 If you have suggestions for how the project could be improved, please visit the repository's issues page on <a href="https://github.com/JZJisawesome/anslatortray-rs/issues">Github</a> or <a href="https://gitlab.com/JZJisawesome/anslatortray-rs/-/issues">GitLab</a> or contact me directly :)